ROCm/hipSOLVER/docs/installation/install.rst

 The hipSOLVER library has two separate sets of dependencies, depending on the backend being used.

-The cuSOLVER backend has a dependency on cuSOLVER.
+The NVIDIA CUDA backend has a dependency on cuSOLVER.

-The rocSOLVER backend has the following dependencies:
+The ROCm (rocSOLVER) backend has the following dependencies:

 *  `rocSOLVER <https://github.com/ROCm/rocSOLVER>`_
 *  `rocBLAS <https://github.com/ROCm/rocBLAS>`_